 The Georgetown/Belmont researchers believe that this last name effect influences how quickly consumers respond to direct mail offers, replace items like roofs and cars, and learn how to use the latest technologies.
 In each of these, your marketing appeal which emphasizes getting a head start will pack an extra punch with the men and never-married women on your mailing list whose surnames begin late in the alphabet.

 A person’s name is central to their identity and therefore influences their personality.
-A store employee with a name tag is more likely than one without to form the sort of relationship with a shopper that leads to store loyalty.
+A store employee with a name tag is more likely than one without to form the sort of relationship with a shopper which leads to store loyalty.
 One reason for this is that the shopper feels they’re dealing with a real person who has, indeed, revealed information about themself.
 But research identifies another aspect as well: The employee who is aware they’re wearing a name tag tends to be more conscientious in their behavior with shoppers.

 The last name effect gets consumers to respond, but the name-to-name of shopper and retail staff member helps close the sale.